mrhaffner/trie/README.md

 ## Acknowledgements

 I got the idea for this project from System Design Interview by Alex Xu.
 I read the book to get a good overview of how highly scalable systems operate and was not disappointed.

+## Potential Improvements

+- Improved documentation / style for script.js
+- Unit tests for script.js
+- Improved code reuse and documentation for tests
+- Docomentation for RESTish API